rafael-fuente/rafael-fuente.github.io/input/content/articles/2020-10-24-Van-Cittert-Zernike-Theorem The Double Slit Experiment with Coherent and Incoherent Light.md

 What happens when the double slit experiment is performed with spatially incoherent light (for example, with a light bulb)?
 And how does it differ when it is performed with coherent light  (for example, with a laser)?

 The surface of a spatially incoherent light source can be represented by a collection of randomly emitting electric dipoles, for example, the atoms experimenting radiative transitions in the filament of a light bulb.
 The light source may actually be near monochromatic like a [low pressure sodium discharge lamp](http://hyperphysics.phy-astr.gsu.edu/hbase/quantum/sodium.html) (dominated by the bright doublet known as the Sodium D-lines at 588.99 and 589.59 nanometers), but ultimately the field exiting the incoherent light source involves a small spectrum of wavelengths and randomly changing phase in time.
 Unlike the interference features produced by a laser light source, that can be seen, for example as a [speckle pattern](https://en.wikipedia.org/wiki/Speckle_(interference)), the interferences produced by incoherent source, are not stationary but change rapidly, so they are "averaged out" by a sensor, like an human eye responding to the time-averaged squared magnitude of the field.
+How much the interference artifacts disappear will depend on the characteristics of light source and the sensor placement.

 I thought that a visualization of the topic could be helpful, but I found almost zero of them in the literature.
 The main idea of this video is to illustrate and show the subtle details of the concept of coherence by means of three simulations of the light propagating through the double slit at different time scales: (femtoseconds, picoseconds, and microseconds) to show their differences.